michaeldmoore/michaeldmoore-multistat-panel/README.md

+**Queries should return just one value per label**

+Multistat can only display a single bar for each label.
+Ideally, query results *should be written* to return a single value per label.
+When the query returns multiple values per label, Multistat uses the last one - assuming the query contains an date/time order by clause, this works out to be the most recent value, presumably the one users will be interested in.
+For efficiency though, it is much better to write a query that only returns the required data.

 For this discussion, I created some test data and a stored procedure in mySQL, returning the latest updates from a set of hypothetical sensors, returning a set of values, like this: